-If you’ve watched any of Trading Challenge students know the answer.
+If you’ve watched any of my DVDs, then you should know the answer.
+Trading Challenge students know the answer.
 They get a lot of strong suggestions about the best times to trade.
 One thing I want to make clear: It’s not only about the time of day.
 Yes, there are two periods during the day when I make most of my trades.
 But there are exceptions.
-I sometimes open or close positions at different times., then you should know the answer.
+I sometimes open or close positions at different times.

 Why would I make an exception?
 Read the entire post and it will be clear.

 - 1 Power Hours

 - 2 Trade When the Pattern is Right